axsh/wakame-vdc/README.md

 Wakame-VDC is a toolkit for IaaS cloud.

-See details for http://wakame.jp/ (English: http://en.wakame.jp/)
+See details for http://wakame.jp/wiki/ (in English)

 Features: